How to cite this paper

 to meet their needs, they are faced with decisions that may have far-reaching

 consequences.
-It is not uncommon for users to make customization decisions early in the
+It is not uncommon for users to come to regret customization decisions

-adaption process that they come to regret later.
+adaption process.
 In some cases, there is considerable

 discussion of options, and a choice is made between what are known to be imperfect